Villains or visionaries? Hedge funds short companies they say 'greenwash'

 But it is not for the faint-hearted.
 If funds trigger a share price fall, they can earn millions, but the downside, should shares rise, is unlimited.

-The perils of the practice were shown by the shorts burnt by a 17% surge in the shares of Elon Musk’s Tesla (TSLA.O) in October after a surprise quarterly profit.
+The perils of the practice were shown by the shorts burnt by a 17% surge in the shares of Elon Musk’s Tesla in October after a surprise quarterly profit.
 Short-sellers suffered paper losses of $1.4 billion, erasing most of their 2019 profits, according to analytics firm S3 Partners.

 And in a decade-long stock market bull-run, short-selling can be tricky.